Newton--Okounkov bodies and minimal models for cluster varieties: Preliminaries

 Let $T$ be an algebraic torus endowed with a set of coordinates $z_1, \dots , z_r$ and let $\omega_T$ be its canonical bundle.
 A {\bf volume form} on $T$ is a nowhere vanishing form in $H^0(T, \omega_T) $.
 The {\bf standard volume form} on $T$ is (any non-zero scalar multiple of)

-\begin{definition} A {\bf log Calabi–Yau pair} $(Y, D)$ is a smooth complex projective variety $Y$ together with a reduced normal crossing divisor $D\subset Y$ such that $K_X+D=0$.
+\begin{definition} A {\bf log Calabi–Yau pair} $(Y, D)$ is a smooth complex projective variety $Y$ together with a reduced normal crossing divisor\footnote{This is not the most general definition, but it is sufficient for the current discussion.
+See \cite[Section~1]{GHK_birational} for a more in depth discussion.} $D\subset Y$ such that $K_X+D=0$.
 We say a scheme $V$ is log Calabi–Yau if there exists a log Calabi–Yau pair $(Y,D)$ such that $V$ is $Y \setminus D$ up to codimension 2. \end{definition}

 It follows from \cite{Iitaka} that any log Calabi--Yau variety $V$ is endowed with a unique up to scaling holomorphic volume form (\ie a nowhere vanishing holomorphic top form) $\Omega_V$ which has at worst a simple pole along each component of $D$ for any such $(Y,D)$.
 See \cite{GHK_birational} for further details.